How to get a personal loan with low interest rates

 4. Look for discounts

-Also, check with your bank or credit union to see if they offer competitive loans and what discounts they offer.
+Also, check with your bank or credit union.
 Some offer rate reductions or benefits for existing customers.
 Plus, you may be offered other perks, like an extended grace period or the ability to change your monthly due date.

 5. Only apply for the amount you need

 It’s possible that you may get approved for a greater amount than what you were originally looking for.
-However, the lower your loan amount, the lower your interest rate will be.
-Likewise, by only borrowing what you need, you’ll be able to have a more manageable monthly bill than if you borrow a higher amount.
+However, you should only borrow what you need.
+By doing so you’ll be able to have a more manageable monthly bill than if you borrow a higher amount.

 6. Consider credit unions